Heterogeneous Treatment Effects via Linear Dynamic Panel Data Models

 There are at least two reasons one might argue for the necessity of such a \textit{dynamic} panel data model (DPDM).
-First, treatment may only be randomly assigned conditional on the past history.
-For example, when estimating the effect of a training program on earnings or employment outcomes, enrollment into the training program may depend on previous earnings and employment \citep{ashenfelter1978}.
-In such cases, the lagged outcome is a necessary control for the exogeneity of treatment.
-Even though \eqref{eq:DPDM} appears to deviate from a static panel data model only by an additional control, the fact that this additional control is a lagged dependent variable raises concerns about the strict exogeneity assumption that is necessary for two-way fixed-effect (TWFE) regressions.
+First, treatments may only be randomly assigned conditional on the past observed history.
+For example, when estimating the effect of a training program on earnings or employment outcomes, enrollment in the program may depend on previous earnings or employment \citep{ashenfelter1978}.
+In such cases, the lagged outcome is a necessary control for the exogeneity of the treatment $D_{it}$.
+Even though \eqref{eq:DPDM} appears to deviate from a static panel data model only by an additional control, the fact that this additional control is a lagged dependent variable raises concerns about the strict exogeneity condition on $(D_{it},Y_{it-1})$ that is necessary for two-way fixed-effect (TWFE) regressions.
 Second, outcomes may exhibit state-dependence.
 For example, past employment may have a causal effect on present employment \citep{heckman1981}.
 In such cases, the lagged outcome also has a causal effect and may furthermore mediate the effects of past treatment.
 A DPDM such as \eqref{eq:DPDM} allows researchers to disentangle the partial effects of $D_{it}$ from the state dependence in $Y_{it-1}$.

-One of our main questions is: when and how can we use existing dynamic panel data estimators (DPDE) of \textit{observed} outcomes, particularly the GMM/2SLS estimators of \cite{andersonhsiao82} and \cite{arellanobond91}, to shed light on causal effects?
+Section 2 introduces the potential outcomes framework underlying our analysis.
+We then formally state the {\it sequential exchangeability} assumption, an identifying condition extensively developed in the biostatistics literature \citep{robins1986g}, and we relate it to the {\it parallel trends} assumption that has been used in the econometrics literature.
+The sequential exchageability assumption requires that present potential outcomes are (mean) independent from contemporary treatment, once conditioned on a full history of \textit{observed} outcomes and treatments.

+Section \ref{sec:DPR} investigates whether commonly used dynamic panel data estimators (DPDEs) for {\it observed} outcomes — most notably the first-differenced IV (and more generally, GMM) estimators of \cite{andersonhsiao82} and \cite{arellanobond91} — can be mapped to causal estimands of interest.
 These estimators use lagged regressors as instruments to consistently estimate $\beta ,\gamma $ in the first-differenced transformation of \eqref{eq:DPDM}: